al3xandr3/Keyboarder/index.md

 Requires Microsoft Windows

-I include a shortcut to it in the `C:\%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` so that it start on every reboot, and is just all the time there, and my key shortcuts are always available.
+Optional, but I include a shortcut to it in the `C:\%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` so that it start on every reboot, and is just all the time there, and my key shortcuts are always available.